 Giant Hogweed and Grapefruit: Health Effects of Furanocoumarins

-Potentially Harmful Chemicals in Plants
+Potentially Harmful Plant Chemicals

 The giant hogweed can inflict painful burns and blisters on someone who touches it.
 The sap contains a phototoxic chemical that becomes active when it's exposed to light.
 The activated chemical damages the skin.
 Grapefruit juice is known to interfere with the action of many medicines.
 It increases their absorption through the lining of the small intestine, which can result in an overdose.
 The plant chemicals responsible for both the hogweed and the grapefruit juice effect are known as furanocoumarins.